A successful close is the end goal that every sales team guns for.

 - BOFU Content: Produce other content formats such as webinars, interactive product tours, and tactical videos that address bottom-of-the-funnel challenges.

 LeadGenius is an excellent example of a SaaS company using video as a key component of their marketing strategy to attract more leads and conversions.
-William Wickey, senior manager of content and media strategy at LeadGenius, said:
+William Wickey, Ex-Senior Manager of content and media strategy at LeadGenius, now VP of Growth at Crowdbotics said:

 “We’re able to see that a high percentage of visitors who watch the video (6.9%) go directly to requesting a demo.”